algolia/gatsby-plugin-algolia/README.md

 ## Concurrent Queries

-Sometimes, concurrent queries to the same index can lead to unexpected results or hanging builds.
+Sometimes, on limited platforms like Netlify, concurrent queries to the same index can lead to unexpected results or hanging builds.
 Setting `concurrentQueries` to `false` makes it such that queries are run sequentially rather than concurrently, which may solve some concurrent access issues.
 Be aware that this option may make indexing take longer than it would otherwise.

 ### Advanced